SchuyBlu/KIUEdit/README.md

 [Docker](https://www.docker.com/) is recommended to build the application within a controlled environment.
 However, it is also possible to build outside of a docker container.
 If you choose to do so, you will need to install [devkitpro](https://devkitpro.org/wiki/Getting_Started) and install `libctru`.

 ### Building Release
-To build the release call `make release` from the root of the directory. **NOTE: This will not work without Docker installed and running.**
+To build the release call `make release` from the root of the directory. ***This will not work without the required Docker image built and running.***

 ### Building within Docker Environment
 Building and debugging with docker is fairly straightforward.
 You can run `./start_docker.sh`, which will build the required image and attach the docker image immediately.
 To see how to use the script please call `./start_docker.sh -h`.